 DONATION OF THE TTP ARCHIVE OF LIFE HISTORY INTERVIEWS

-The Phil Wachs and Juliet Spitzer Archive of Life Histories conducted by the Transcending Trauma Project have been donated to Yad Vashem – the World Holocaust Remembrance Center.
-Visitors can access the digital audio version of all the interviews and copies of the interview transcripts.
+The Phil Wachs and Juliet Spitzer Archive of the Transcending Trauma Project have been donated to Yad Vashem – the World Holocaust Remembrance Center.
+Visitors can access the digital audio version of all the interviews and copies of the interview transcripts onsite.
 This is a rich resource of psychosocial information providing invaluable insights coping and adaptation after extreme trauma.

 This donation of this archive was made possible by the generosity of Dr. Julie Meranze Levitt and Dr. Jerry D. Levitt.

-The Life History Archive of the Transcending Trauma Project is also available at the United States Holocaust Memorial Museum in Washington, D.C.
+The Phil Wachs and Juliet Spitzer Archive of the Transcending Trauma Project is also available at the United States Holocaust Memorial Museum in Washington, D.C.

 RESEARCH ON SECOND AND THIRD GENERATIONS

-TTP has over 130 in-depth psychosocial life histories of the children of the survivors we interviewed and 40 interviews of the grandchildren of these survivors within the 50 intergenerational families.
+TTP has 100 in-depth psychosocial life histories of the children of the survivors we interviewed and 53 interviews of the grandchildren of these survivors within over 50 intergenerational families.
 Very few researchers have such a deep thorough pool of nonclinical interviews to gain an understanding of the impact of the Holocaust, on coping and on resilience in the second and third generations.

 Our analyses and findings on the children and grandchildren of survivors will provide information providing a better understanding about the impact of the Holocaust, about the transmission of identity, beliefs, and religious practices in survivor families, about their contributions to the wellbeing of the community and about their issues and problems.
 In 2008 a child of survivors and noted researcher on Holocaust issues, Dr. Eva Fogelman, stated that “The 3Gs in America only recently became a visible group.
 3Gs in their 20s and 30s are grappling with identity formation, with establishing intimate relations, and with having children.”
 And several other researchers have written that few if any researchers are looking at these issues.